prokophanzl/prokophanzl.github.io/_posts/2024-05-24-navigating-switzerland-as-an-international-student.markdown

 description: Switzerland might seem like heaven on earth, but studying there brings more challenges than one would imagine.
 date: 2024-05-24 09:00
 author: admin
-image_caption:
 image: images/switzerland.jpg
+image_caption: Switzerland is just as pretty as it is complicated.
 tags: [travel, studying, switzerland]
 featured: true
 ---

 Hi there!
 I spent 4 months in Winterthur in high school in 2020 and another semester at Uni Basel in 2022-2023.
 From _Anmeldung,_ over different insurances, and ways to save money, to looking for a place to stay, here are some things I wish I’d known before leaving.
 A lot of these tips will be centered around the German speaking part of Switzerland, but I’m sure many are applicable in other parts as well.

-Furthermore, I am an EEA citizen and I was also in Switzerland only on a short-term stay, so some of the administrative tips might not fully apply if you are in a different situation.
+Furthermore, I am an EEA citizen and I was in Switzerland only on a short-term stay, so some of the administrative tips might not fully apply if you are in a different situation.
 I will not delve into visa/permit requirements in this article.

 ## Living